i-rinat/libvdpau-va-gl/README.md

 Here is one.
 Named libvdpau_va_gl.so.1, it uses OpenGL under the hood to accelerate drawing and scaling and VA-API (if available) to accelerate video decoding.
-For now VA-API available on some Intel chips, and on some AMD video adapters with help of [xvba-va-driver](http://cgit.freedesktop.org/vaapi/xvba-driver/).
+For now VA-API is available on some Intel chips, and on some AMD video adapters with help of [xvba-va-driver](http://cgit.freedesktop.org/vaapi/xvba-driver/).
-OpenGL available, you know, on systems with OpenGL available.
+OpenGL is available, you know, on systems with OpenGL available.

 Install